RenderKit/ospray/doc/api.md

     OSPVolume ospNewVolume(const char *type);

-The call returns `NULL` if that type of volume is not known by OSPRay, or else an `OSPVolume` handle.
+The call returns `NULL` if that type of volume is not known by OSPRay, or else a valid `OSPVolume` handle.

 ### Structured Volume

 Structured volumes only need to store the values of the samples, because their addresses in memory can be easily computed from a 3D position.
 A common type of structured volumes are regular grids.
-OSPRay supports two variants that differ in how the volumetric data for the regular grids is specified.

-The first variant shares the voxel data with the application.
-Such a volume type is created by passing the type string "`shared_structured_volume`" to `ospNewVolume`.
-The voxel data is laid out in memory in xyz-order^[For consecutive memory addresses the x-index of the corresponding voxel changes the quickest.] and provided to the volume via a [data] buffer parameter named "`voxelData`".
+Structured volumes are created by passing the `structured_volume` type string to `ospNewVolume`.
+Structured volumes are represented through an `OSPData` array (which may or may not be shared with the application), where the voxel data is laid out in memory in xyz-order^[For consecutive memory addresses the x-index of the corresponding voxel changes the quickest.]

-The second regular grid variant is optimized for rendering performance: data locality in memory is increased by arranging the voxel data in smaller blocks.
-This volume type is created by passing the type string "`block_bricked_volume`" to `ospNewVolume`.
-Because of this rearrangement of voxel data it cannot be shared the with the application anymore, but has to be transferred to OSPRay via

-    OSPError ospSetRegion(OSPVolume, void *source,
-                          const int *regionCoords, // single vec3i
-                          const int *regionSize // single vec3i
-                          );

-The voxel data pointed to by `source` is copied into the given volume starting at position `regionCoords`, must be of size `regionSize` and be placed in memory in xyz-order.
-Note that OSPRay distinguishes between volume data and volume parameters.
-This function must be called only after all volume parameters (in particular `dimensions` and `voxelType`, see below) have been set and _before_ `ospCommit(volume)` is called.
-If necessary then memory for the volume is allocated on the first call to this function.

-The common parameters understood by both structured volume variants are summarized in the table below.
+The parameters understood by structured volumes are summarized in the table below.

   ------ ----------- -----------  -----------------------------------
   Type   Name            Default  Description
   ------ ----------- -----------  -----------------------------------
-  vec2f  voxelRange    $(∞, -∞)$  minimum and maximum of the scalar
-                                  values

   vec3i  dimensions               number of voxels in each
                                   dimension $(x, y, z)$